BLOCKSI × CAIU Professional Services Deployment Plan

 Each district receives a tailored deployment blueprint based on their site survey results.
 The architecture covers three filtering layers, classroom management integration, and identity provider configuration.

-Browser-Based Filtering
+Agent-Based Filtering

-Network Filtering
+Appliance-Based Filtering

 Off-Campus Filtering